frenkxs/zorgmijding/README.md

 pipeline from cleaning the raw data to plotting the final results.
 Those function are:

-1.  `clean_data_v02` takes raw data in csv format and cleans it for further analysis
+1.  `clean_data` takes raw data in csv format and cleans it for further analysis
 2.  `denominators` calculates the population size (ie. the number of patients in the database)
 3.  `n_visits` calculates the consultation rates in the pre-pandemic